ChunkyTofuStudios/native_geofence/README.md

 ### iOS

+1. Migrate your app to Swift

+If your app is using Objective-C you will need to migrate to Swift.
+[Here is a guide](https://medium.com/@serge_shkurko/50-shades-of-pain-or-how-to-migrate-a-flutter-project-from-objective-c-to-swift-76ada31ab0e3) you can follow.

-1. In your `Info.plist` add the following key-value pairs:
+2. In your `Info.plist` add the following key-value pairs:

 ```xml
 <key>NSLocationWhenInUseUsageDescription</key>